oisdk/team-software-project/README.md

 # Footnotes

 <a id="thread-note">1</a>: This is slightly misleading, as it suggests that there is only one SSE program running.
 Actually, each client gets its own thread, but they are all running the same program.
-The client can pass data (e.g. an id) to the SSE script through the query string so that it can behave differently for each client. [↩](#thread-note-source)
+The client can pass data (e.g. an id) to the SSE script through the query string so that it can behave differently for each client. [back](#thread-note-source)